ITRS-Group/cordial/README.md

 * [`process`](pkg/process/README.md)

   Process management functions.
 There is a `Daemon()` function to background a process and the beginnings of program and batch managers.
-While the `Daemon()` function is relatively stable the other methods in this package are new and liable to change as usage dictates.
+While the `Daemon()` function is relatively stable the other methods in this package are new and liable to change as their use matures.

 * [`commands`](pkg/commands/README.md)

   Geneos Gateway REST API Commands including programmatic support for `snapshots` of Dataviews.
-When used with the `xpath` package (below) this package provides a simple way of executing REST commands on Geneos Gateways.
+When used with the `xpath` package below it provides a simple way of executing REST commands on Geneos Gateways.

 * [`xpath`](pkg/xpath/README.md)